- Informal Economy

 Domestic Workers – Progress and Ongoing Struggle

-History was made on June 16, 2011 when governments, employers and workers from around the world adopted the Convention and accompanying Recommendation on Decent Work for Domestic Workers at the 100th International Labour Conference (ILC) in Geneva.
+In June, domestic workers worldwide celebrated the 2nd anniversary of the adoption of an international Convention that confers workers' rights on this often hidden and vulnerable sector.
+History was made on June 16, 2011 when governments, employers and workers adopted C189 – the Convention on Decent Work for Domestic Workers – at the International Labour Conference (ILC) in Geneva.
 Read about this significant historical event.

-Seven countries have now ratified the ILO convention and recommendation!
+Eleven countries have now ratified the ILO convention and recommendation!
+Learn more.

 In Their Own Voices

-- In Hong Kong, the top court has ruled that domestic workers are not eligible to apply for permanent residency.
+- Hong Kong's top court has ruled migrant domestic workers are not eligible to apply for permanent residency.

-- In Singapore at least nine domestic workers – most Indonesian women – have fallen from highrise buildings this year while washing windows or hanging laundry poles.
+- In Singapore at least nine domestic workers have died – most Indonesian women – by falling from highrise buildings this year while washing windows or hanging laundry poles.
 Read story.